 Abstract

 The Point Source Calculator (PSC) is a tool designed to estimate acute and chronic concentrations of chemicals directly applied to water bodies.
 Waterbodies may include lakes, ponds, or flowing waters like streams and river segments.
 Direct applications of chemical may be simulated in a flexible manner from simple to complex repetitive events or as completely unique daily events defined on a daily scale.
-The PSC is essentially a graphical user interface which gathers the user’s inputs and runs USEPA’s Variable Volume Water Model (VVWM).
+The PSC is a graphical user interface which gathers the user’s inputs and runs USEPA’s Variable Volume Water Model (VVWM).
 Required inputs are the same as those for the VVWM, but the PSC graphical interface facilitates user interaction for the direct-application problem.
 Post processing of the PSC is also relevant to the direct-application problem and includes the ability to analyze concentrations in comparison to target concentrations of concern (CoC), including number of days above the CoC and number of consecutive days above the CoC.

 Introduction

-The Point Source Calculator (PSC) is variation of the Variable Volume Water Model (VVWM) used by the USEPA Office of Pesticides for chemical exposure in surface waters.
+The Point Source Calculator (PSC) is a tool for estimating chemical exposure in surface waters from point source discharge(s).
+The PSC is a user interface that processes input and output for the Variable Volume Water Model (VVWM).
+The VVWM is used by the USEPA Office of Pesticides for pesticide exposure estimates, typically in conjunction with user interfaces, namely the USEPA Pesticide Water Calculator (PWC) (Fry and Young, 2014) and the Pesticide in Flooded Applications Model (PFAM) (Young, 2012, 2013).
 Details of the VVWM are given in Appendix 1.

-The VVWM is the main model used by the USEPA Office of Pesticides to estimate pesticide concentrations in static and flowing water bodies.
-It is used for waterbody simulations in the USEPA Surface Water Concentration Calculator (Fry and Young, 2014) and the Pesticide in Flooded Applications Model (Young, 2012, 2013).
-The PSC is similar to the SWCC and PFAM in that employs a user friendly interface that generates a VVWM input file, runs the VVWM, and processes the data.
-The differences in PSC, SWCC, and PFAM are essentially in the user interface and in the post processing output.
-In the case of the PSC, the user interface and post processing are specific to the needs of the Office of Pollution Prevention and Toxics (OPPT).
-OPPT’s need is to assess chemicals that flow directly into a water body and to compare the chemical concentrations to levels of concern.
+The PSC is like the PWC and PFAM in that it is a user-friendly interface that generates a VVWM input file, runs the VVWM, and processes the data.
+The PSC, however, is designed to meet the specific need of the Office of Pollution Prevention and Toxics (OPPT), which is to assess chemicals that flow directly into a water body from point source discharges and to compare the modeled surface water chemical concentrations to levels of concern.
+Thus, the PSC user interface and input and output requirements are different than for PWC or PFAM.

 Conceptual Model